SAT (Digital)

 What's different about the digital version

-SAT vs ACT for Korean students
+SAT vs ACT for international students

 Most top US universities accept either SAT or ACT equally.
-Pick one, prep for it seriously, and retake it once or twice if Superscore is allowed at your target schools.
+Pick one, prep for it seriously, and retake once or twice if Superscore is allowed at your target schools.

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms